MarkHopper24/barcodrod.io/README.md

 ```
 winget install --name barcodrod.io
 ```
-3. Downloading source and building yourself in Visual Studio using the provided .sln file
+3. Downloading source and building on your own in Visual Studio using the provided .sln file

 ## Usage
 Includes support for the following barcode formats: